xiaoren-QAQ/SSU_Docs/src/en/dev/scheme.md

 ---
 layout: doc
 title: Manager Scheme
-description: Understanding how to call SakitinSU manager using Scheme.
+description: Understanding how to call ShiroSU manager using Scheme.
 outline: deep
 footer: false
 ---
 # **Manager Scheme**

-SakitinSU Manager registers two schemes, `ssu` and `sakitinsu`.
-You can invoke them using `ssu://...` or `sakitinsu://...`
+ShiroSU Manager registers two schemes, `ssu` and `shirosu`.
+You can invoke them using `ssu://...` or `shirosu://...`

-If no content or incorrect content is provided, the SakitinSU Manager's home page will open.
+If no content or incorrect content is provided, the ShiroSU Manager's home page will open.
 Supported hosts are as follows:

 ## module